munotpratik2009/zp_crawler/README.md

-# zp_crawler
+# Zen Pencils Downloader

-zp crawler
+Zen Pencils is a website featuring beautiful illustrations.

-This basically navigates through the ZP website and downloads all the comics onto the local machine in pdf format.
+The script navigates through the entire website and downloads all the comics onto your local machine in pdf format.